 The reason that the Birdmen’s win rate is typically low is that they have no economic bonuses whatsoever.
 While other races might have ships or race traits that give them bonuses to growth, taxes, mining, or colonizing, the Birds have nothing.
 Thus, while there are some general strategies they should follow, there are two main approaches to the Birdmen.

 - Build 2 Resolutes first.
 What you do with these depends on your approach (see below).
-Pick one and go with it – mixing the two isn’t a great idea because you’ll likely just have an angry neighbour (instead of a dead one – see #1), and a mediocre economy (instead of a great one – see #2).
+Pick one and go with it – mixing the two isn’t a great idea because you’ll likely just have an angry neighbour (instead of a dead one – per Approach #1), and a mediocre economy (instead of a great one – per Approach #2).